Doctors prescribe produce to fight diabetes

 Summary

-This study tests whether giving low-income adults with type 2 diabetes vouchers to buy fruits and vegetables helps them attend diabetes education classes and improve their blood sugar control.
-About 120 participants will be randomly assigned to receive the vouchers or not.
-The goal is to see if this simple approach can make healthy eating easier and lead to better diabetes management.
+This study tests whether giving low-income adults with type 2 diabetes vouchers for fruits and vegetables helps them attend diabetes education classes and improve their diet and blood sugar control.
+120 participants will be split into three groups: usual care, vouchers alone, or vouchers plus education.
+The goal is to see if this simple program can make healthy eating easier and lead to better diabetes management.

 Disclaimer